 - 1. The application deadlines for admission to the degree programme and given modules are set out in Appendix G. The application must be submitted to the Admissions Board. - 2.
 Only in exceptional cases will the Admissions Board consider an application submitted after the date stated in Article 4.5.1. - 3.
-The Admissions Board will make a decision before 1 June or 1 July respectively.
-The written admissions declaration will include information for the student about the possibility of an appeal to the Committee of Appeal for the Final Assessments.
+The Admissions Board will make a decision before the date set out in Appendix G. The written admissions declaration will include information for the student about the possibility of an appeal to the Committee of Appeal for the Final Assessments.